smshuai/smshuai.github.io/_pages/job.md

 horizontal: false
 ---

-Currently, we have vacancies for 1 Research Associate Professor (Dry Lab), 1 Research & Admin Assistant (Dry Lab), and multiple Postdoctoral Fellows (Wet or Dry Lab).
+Currently (July 2022), we have vacancies for 1 Research Associate Professor (Dry Lab), 1 Research & Admin Assistant (Dry Lab), and multiple Postdoctoral Fellows (Wet or Dry Lab).

 ***Please click [here](/assets/pdf/COmics_jobs.pdf) for details (in Chinese only) if you are interested!***